masarusenpai/game-of-the-generals/README.md

 # Game of the Generals
 A singleplayer Python recreation of [Game of the Generals](https://en.wikipedia.org/wiki/Game_of_the_Generals), a Filipino educational war game.

+**Note:** For optimal experience, please ensure your terminal properly handles all emojis as 'wide characters' (with width 2)!

 ## Quick start

 ```bash